 Are customers allocated a limited time period for which they can stay on the premises?

-Are customers seated away from the bar when ordering food or drink?
+Subject to specific exceptions, are customers seated away from the bar when ordering food or drink?

 Are customers seated away from the bar when being served with food or drink?

-Are customers seated away from the bar when consuming food or drink?
+Subject to specific exceptions, are customers seated away from the bar when consuming food or drink?

 Specific measures for retail premises